 This is most definitely the biggest myth in beer drinking; the joy of a frosted beer glass.
 Contrary to what your local sports bar is telling you, your frosty glass is most definitely not enhancing your drinking experience.

 In fact, by frosting your glass you’re causing the beer to foam, killing its carbonation and the aromas.
-Instead of popping your glass into the freezer, use it at room temperature after giving it a quick rinse under the tap to make sure it’s nice and clean and won’t interfere with any flavours.
+Instead of popping your glass into the freezer, use it at room temperature after giving it a quick rinse under the tap to make sure it’s nice and clean and won’t interfere with any flavors.

 2. Drinking beer ice cold

 As much as your mates like to brag about having “cold beers”, this isn’t how you get the maximum taste.
-In fact, most beers are meant to be served just above room temperature and many experts recommend leaving them in the fridge for just 10 minutes before drinking to allow all the aromas and flavours to be exposed.
+In fact, most beers are meant to be served just above room temperature and many experts recommend leaving them in the fridge for just 10 minutes before drinking to allow all the aromas and flavors to be exposed.

 3. Leaving it in sunlight

 Ever heard of the word “skunking”?
 If not, you’re about to.
 Beer is not supposed to be in sunlight before it’s opened.
 Walk into a hot shop and pick up any bottle of beer from a sun-exposed shelf.
 Open it and smell it…smells off right?
 It’s been skunked.

 Beer should always be stored in a cool, dry place and out of sunlight in order to keep its taste and flavor just right.